aws-samples/aws-opendata-samples/guidances/onboard-to-the-open-data-program-and-set-up-update-notifications.md

-# Manually Onboard to the Open Data Program and Set Up Update Notifications
+# Onboard to the Open Data Program and Set Up Update Notifications

 ## Overview